xia-lab/MicrobiomeAnalystR/README.md

 ## Tutorials

 For detailed tutorials on how to use MicrobiomeAnalystR, please refer to the R package vignettes.
-These vignettes include detailed step-by-step workflows with example data for each of the main MetaboAnalytR  modules (4), a case-study showcasing the end-to-end functionality of MicrobiomeAnalystR.
+These vignettes include a comprehensive tutorial introducing MicrobiomeAnalystR, four detailed step-by-step tutorials with example data for each of the main MetaboAnalytR  modules, and a case-study showcasing the end-to-end functionality of MicrobiomeAnalystR.
 Note, the functions below work only if the R package vignettes were built.

 Within R:
 ```R